Jakubsc/Sudoku/README.md

 # Sudoku
 this program can solve a sudoku and also allow a player to play.
-When you press spacebar it will show how the algorithm finds solution.
+When you press spacebar it will show how the algorithm finds a solution.
 To run this program you need to have pygame installed.
 ```
 $ pip install pygame